SuhasPK/My-Computational-Physics/README.md

 # My-Computational-Physics
+---
+<button name="button" onclick="http://www.google.com">Click me</button>
 <p align="center">

    <img src="computational physics logo.png" alt="Computational physics logo" style="width:500px;"/>
 </p>

 ## Introduction and Motivation
 This repository explore a wide array of physics and math concepts.
 One key important observation about this repository is, it mainly focuses on physics and math based simulations/programs and also some $\LaTeX$.
-The repository majorly uses Python, R and $\LaTeX$ from its inception.
+The repository majorly uses Python and $\LaTeX$ from its inception.
 My main motivation to learn a programming language was to run the concepts of physics and math on a computer.
-And this was possible after going through some udemy courses, some very helpful Youtube channels and blogs/sites, which I will list at the end.
+And this was possible after going through some udemy courses, some very helpful Youtube channels and blogs/sites, which I have listed in the end.

 ## Projects lists and details
 ### Python Projects